Managers feel the squeeze at big brokerages

-NEW YORK, March 7 (Reuters) - For two years, Mark Albers woke up at 3 a.m. and drove 126 miles from his home in Los Angeles to his job managing a Merrill Lynch office complex in San Diego.
+NEW YORK (Reuters) - For two years, Mark Albers woke up at 3 a.m. and drove 126 miles from his home in Los Angeles to his job managing a Merrill Lynch office complex in San Diego.

 Albers had to relocate to Los Angeles after his job as a Merrill office manager in North Orange County was eliminated following Bank of America Corp’s takeover of the brokerage in 2009.
 It was one of the first of several rounds of thinning of the ranks of branch and complex managers - those who oversee multiple offices but do not generate income for the brokerages.